 5. Consume Soluble Fiber

 There are mainly 2 types of fiber – soluble and insoluble.
-Insoluble fiber aids your bowel movements, while soluble fiber reduces your appetite, lowers cholesterol, and
+Insoluble fiber aids your bowel movements, while soluble fiber reduces your appetite, lowers cholesterol, and increases insulin sensitivity.
+Soluble fiber acts as food for the good bacteria in your gut, which helps increase your insulin sensitivity.
+Flaxseeds, oatmeal, legumes, vegetables, and oranges are some foods that are rich in soluble fiber.

 6. Have Some Cinnamon